simha10/Survey_App/PROJECT_STATUS.md

   - DTOs, validation, and transaction logic in place
 - **Error Handling & Validation:**
   - Consistent error responses, Zod validation, and transaction support
+- **User Management Endpoints:**
+  - Endpoints for user creation, editing, status update, and role assignment are live and integrated with the web portal.

 ### 🔄 In Progress